MattWillFlood/Introduction-to-Computer-Programming-in-Julia/README.md

 # Introduction to Computer Programming in Julia

 <p align="center">
 <img src="https://github.com/MattWillFlood/Introduction-to-Computer-Programming-in-Julia/blob/main/Ralf.gif" width="400" height="250" />
 </p>

 ## About

 This repository contains the learning material for an introdcutory course to computer programming using the [Julia programming language](https://julialang.org/).
 This course consists of 6 chapters, the material for which is provided in the folders above.

+The material covered in each chapter is supported by a tutorial julia notebook file (Pluto.jl), _Week X.jl_.
+A homework assignment sheet for independent practice is also included.

-### Syllabus:
+## Syllabus:

 1. ***Introduction to Julia***
 	+ Why learn Julia?